-How to Dispose of Knives Part 1
+How to Get Rid of Knives or Dispose them

+Every little thing in the world starts with a beginning and would finally reach an ending point.
 As the old saying goes, “All good things must come to an end”.
 The always dependable knife that you just can’t imagine cooking without will one day reach a point where it’ll no longer be serviceable.
 At this point, many knife owners will wonder what to do with their old trusty sidekick.
 Do you simply throw them in the garbage bin, put them away safely in a box as a keepsake, or is there somewhere where you can recycle them?

 When it comes to disposing old knives, safety is a major safety consideration.
-If the knife is not disposed of properly, then it could end up in the hands of a child or somebody with dangerous intentions.
+If the knife is not disposed of properly, essential then it could end up in the hands of a child or somebody with dangerous intentions.
 Then there’s the environmental consideration.
 Knives are made of all types of different materials, including plastics, which may be harmful to the environment if not disposed of correctly.
 In this article, we’ll go over different ways you can safely dispose of your old knives.